sunithawisptools/oauth-php/README.md

 1. Latest version of PHP on your machine.
 This sample uses PHP 5.6.3.
 2. Install Apache Server and configure PHP 5 to run with Apache Server
-3. Download Intuit’s latest PHP devkit from GitHub.
+3. Download Intuit’s latest PHP devkit from GitHub https://developer.intuit.com/docs/0100_quickbooks_online/0400_tools/0005_accounting/0209_php.
 This sample uses v3-php-sdk-2.2.0-RC. (v3-php-sdk-2.2.0-RC is also included in this repository for your convenience!)
 5. For Oauth implementation, this sample uses the Pecl Oauth library.
 Please download the Oauth package from this [page](http://pecl.php.net/package/oauth)
 <ul>